chrper80/Milestone-project2/README.md

 4: Article lacks heading.
 Consider using h2-h6 elements to add identifying headings to all articles.

-1: The type attribute is unnecessary for JavaScript resources.
+1: The type attribute is unnecessary for JavaScript resources. *Removed*

 #### CV

 ##### Error

-1: Stray start tag script.
+1: Stray start tag script. *Check with mentor*

 ##### Warning

 1: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections.

-1: The type attribute is unnecessary for JavaScript resources.
+1: The type attribute is unnecessary for JavaScript resources. *Removed*

 #### Contacts